innscr/travel-list/README.md

 ## General Information
 The project was created for scientific purposes based on [[course](https://www.udemy.com/course/the-ultimate-react-course)].
-The application allows the user to add items to the "packing" list by entering the item description and select the quantity.
-The user can control the added items by removing them from the list by clicking on the red X button or mark the selected items as "packed" using checkbox.
-Displayed list of items, can be sorted by order of entry, description or status of packaging.
-It is also possible to clear the whole list of items by using the "CLEAR LIST" button.
-To prevent accidental deletion of the list contents, a message is displayed confirming the operation.
+The application allows user to add items to the "packing" list by entering the description and selecting quantity of items.
+The user can control the added elements by removing them from the list by clicking on the red X button or by marking the selected items as "packed" by using checkbox.
+The displayed list can be sorted by an input order, description or status of packaging.
+While adding items to the list, removing them or marking  as "packed", the status of the current item list is updated.
+It is also possible to clear the whole list of elements by using the "CLEAR LIST" button.
+Due to preventing accidental deletion of contents there is displayed the window that requires user's confirmation of removing.

 ## Technologies Used